Probate Q&A Series

 Detailed Answer

-When someone dies owning real estate in North Carolina, the property often passes to heirs or a personal representative.
+When someone dies owning real estate in North Carolina, the property often passes to heirs or devisees, subject to the rights and powers of the personal representative and to administration of the estate.
 If multiple heirs inherit the property as tenants in common, each owns an undivided interest.
 One hold-out heir can block a voluntary sale.
 Fortunately, North Carolina law provides clear paths to resolve deadlocks.

 1. Authority of the Personal Representative

 If the decedent named a personal representative in a will (or the court appointed one when there is no will), that individual can seek court approval to sell the real estate under N.C.
-Gen. Stat. § 28A-15-2.
-After filing a petition and giving notice to heirs, the court may authorize sale at public or private auction.
-Proceeds go into the estate account, to be distributed per the will or North Carolina’s intestacy rules (see N.C.
-Gen. Stat. § 28A-15-2).
+Gen. Stat. § 28A-15-1(c) and Article 17 of Chapter 28A.
+After filing a petition and giving notice to interested persons, the court may authorize sale.
+Proceeds go into the estate account, to be distributed per the will or North Carolina’s intestacy rules.

 2. Partition Action by Heirs